Health and Safety Policy

 • Lost child procedure

-These policies and procedures can be found in detail at the nursery’s office.
+Full details of these policies and procedures can be found in the nursery office.

 • Supervision of children